microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

       shell: bash
 ```

-This is the basic structure for a CI workflow for your registry's ports.
+This is the basic structure for a CI workflow to test your registry's ports.
 You may
 require some extra work to [authenticate to private
 repositories](../consume/gha-authentication.md) or to your [NuGet
-feeds](../users/binarycaching.md#nuget-credentials).
+feed](../users/binarycaching.md#nuget-credentials).

 You may also want to add steps to automate the generation of the `vcpkg.json`
 file or a step that verifies that ports newly added to your registry are not